kasunvimarshana/CollectPay/FRONTEND_ENHANCEMENTS.md

 4. Create a rate for the new product
 5. Create a collection using that product
 6. Verify rate is applied in collection

+**Test Scenario: Payment Filtering and Search**
+1. Navigate to Payments
+2. Create 3 payments: one advance, one partial, one full
+3. Use search to find a specific payment by supplier
+4. Use filter to show only "Advance" payments
+5. Use sort to order by amount
+6. Verify all features work together

 ---